mattclair/Obsidian-DnD-Character-Sheet/README.md

   - Savage Attacker
 ```

-Magic Initiate is configured differently, but still under the feats object.
+Magic Initiate and Shadow Touched are configured differently, but still under the feats object.
 This is done so the spell slots associated are tracked separately than other spell slots.
-This example tracks Lucky and Magic Initiate feats.
+This example tracks Lucky, Magic Initiate, and Shadow Touched feats.
 ```yaml
 feats:
   - Lucky